What if you can’t ‘out-budget’ inflation?

 For example, say generations of your family have been underpaid or limited in where they can live, due in part to racist policies.
 Then inflation causes everything to become more expensive.

-You may have to scrape together cash to support not just yourself, but also family or community members.
+You may have to scrape together the cash to support not just yourself but also family or community members.
 Perhaps you have to spend money and time traveling across town to the grocery store or doctor’s office.

 “Your proximity to people with resources and people with wealth is going to be different depending on where you live and who you are,” Luong says.
 “There’s a larger context than just expenses and budgeting.”